PhatDang/dev-good-jobs/README.md

 # Project GOOD JOBS

-**Good Jobs** is a project built to develop a **Job Search** system that focuses on those who are not eligible for a partner job, so Good Jobs was born for that.
+**Good Jobs** is a project built to develop a **Job Search** **SYSTEM** that focuses on those who are not eligible for a partner job, so Good Jobs was born for that.
 This project will help people find the right job but not forced by the conditions of the partner.

 _So that is **Good Jobs**!_